PaulElisha/Airdrop-Distribution-w-MerkleTress-EIP-712/README.md

 "\x19Ethereum Signed Message:\n" + len(message).

 -  Version 0x01
-The version 0x01 is for structured data as defined in EIP-712
+The version 0x01 is for typed structured data as defined in EIP-712.

 - Domain Separator: Version-specific data.